Professor Layton and the Diabolical Box: Plot

 Dr. Schrader, Professor Layton's mentor, reportedly has come across the mysterious Elysian Box, fabled to kill anyone who opens it.
 When Layton and Luke pay Dr. Schrader a visit, they find him unconscious on the floor and no sign of the box.
 A train ticket for the Molentary Express is the only clue of the box's theft, and the two prepare to follow on the next train out to head towards the town of Folsense, listed in Schrader's diary as the origin of the Elysian Box.
 They are followed by Inspector Chelmey, tracking down the crime, and Flora, who sneaks aboard the train but is eventually discovered by the pair.

 The train makes a stop in Dropstone, a town celebrating the fiftieth anniversary of its founding.
 As they enjoy the celebration, Layton and Luke learn that the town's founder, Sophia, also had an interest in the Elysian Box, but she died the year before, and her granddaughter Katia continues to seek it out.
 Don Paolo, Layton's arch-rival, kidnaps Flora and disguises himself as her, leaving her behind in Dropstone as the train departs.

 En route to Folsense, Layton, Luke, and "Flora" are knocked out with sleeping gas by the train's conductor.
 They awake to find their train car separated from the rest of the engine at the Folsense station.
 As they enter the town, they are struck by a brief wave of nausea, and "Flora" feigns illness to stay at the hotel.
 Layton and Luke explore the town and learn it was founded on top of rich mine deposits by Duke Herzen and his sons, Anton and Fredrich.
 Some fifty years ago, upon discovery of a new vein of gold, strange incidents began to occur around town, and many of its citizens left.
 Fredrich left with his part of the family fortune and founding the Molentary Express, changing his name to hide his identity.
 They also learn that Dropstone's founder Sophia was also a former resident, evacuating with several of the citizens to form the nearby village.
 The remaining citizens point to the central castle over the mines, where they claim that Anton remains to this day as a vampire.

-On returning to the hotel, Layton and Luke find that the remainder of the train's contingent has arrived, and Chelmey has arrested one of the conductors named Thunder as a suspect in the theft of the box and Schrader's death.
+On returning to the hotel, Layton and Luke find that the remainder of the train's contingent has arrived, and Chelmey has arrested a conductor named Sammy as a suspect in the theft of the box and Schrader's death.
 Layton proves him wrong, revealing Don Paolo after exposing his disguise.
 Don Paolo escapes but leaves behind the Elysian Box.
 Layton and Luke open it but find the box is completely empty, so Layton eventually suggests visiting Anton to solve the mystery.